Kimchoky/me/README.md

-# Home
+# What is this?

-A personal homepage of my own.
+A personal page of my own.

-## Stacks
+# Stacks
  - Sveltekit
+ - SkeletonUI with Tailwind CSS

+# Deployment to...
+ - GitHub Pages
- - Vercel
+ - Vercel (maybe later)